emqxarchive/emqx-docs-en/source/cluster.rst

 | emqx@192.168.0.20     |                 |                     |
 +-----------------------+-----------------+---------------------+

 ..
-Notice:: The node name is Name@Host, where Host is IP address or the fully qualified host name.
+NOTE:: The node name is Name@Host, where Host is IP address or the fully qualified host name.

 emqx@s1.emqx.io config
 ----------------------